JoshuaGranger/_CLsearch/README.md

 #### Note:
   The results of this search are also logged into a file named _CLsearch.txt

-      _CLsearch.txt is created in the same directory as _CLsearch.exe
+      _CLsearch.txt is created in the same directory as _CLsearch.exe<br>

-      _CLsearch.txt is OVERWRITTEN every time this application is executed
+      _CLsearch.txt is OVERWRITTEN every time this application is executed<br>